 - A 18×18 Pillow would be a big help after surgery or in rehab.
 It can be nearly impossible to find a comfortable position and having a personalized pillow would help with physical and mental comfort.

-You can add the military and HERO logos to a variety of the products at Thirty-One Gifts.
+You can add logos to a variety of the products at Thirty-One Gifts.
 Look how amazing my Air Force logo bag looks!
 I am so-ooo enamored with it.
-I am finding so many different reasons to run errands so I can show off my snappy Air Force logo bag.
+I’ve consistently used it over the years and it is holding up really well and looks almost new.

 Thanks to Thirty-One Gifts, I’m off to donate these bags and pillow to my local military medical center and veterans hospital.
-Will you join me?
 What will you donate to a veterans hospital?